GitbookIO/github-api-signature/README.md

 Use this method with the same payload that you would send to the GitHub API `POST /repos/:owner/:repo/git/commits` endpoint.

+It accepts either an already git-computed commit payload (see [GitHub's example](https://developer.github.com/v3/git/commits/#example-input)) which is the git content for a commit object, or a `CommitPayload` object.

-To use this method, the `author` argument is **mandatory**, as opposed to the optional argument for the API.
+When using a `CommitPayload` object, the `author` argument is **mandatory**, as opposed to the optional argument for the API.
 This is necessary since we need to generate the commit message string with the same `date` argument as GitHub will do to verify the signature.

 The `committer` argument is still optional and will default to the `author` value if omitted.